List Decoding Random Euclidean Codes and Infinite Constellations: Overview of our results

-A rate $ R\in\bR $ is said to be achievable for $ (P,N,L) $ list decoding if for all sufficiently large $ n $, there exist codes $ \cC\subset \bR^n $ having rate $ R(\cC)\geq R $ that are $ (P,N,L) $ list decodable. \end{definition} In the definition above, we do not prohibit $ L $ from being a function of $ n $.
+A rate $ R\in\bR $ is said to be \emph{achievable} for $ (P,N,L) $-list decoding if for infinitely many $ n $, there exist codes $ \cC\subset \bR^n $ having rate $ R(\cC)\geq R $ that are $ (P,N,L) $-list decodable. \end{definition} In the definition above, we do not prohibit $ L $ from being a function of $ n $.
 In many applications, it suffices to have list sizes that grow as $ \cO(n^{\gamma}) $ for a suitably small $ \gamma $.
 However, in this paper, we aim for constant list sizes.